-The Importance of Tick Prevention
+The Importance of Tick Prevention in Orlando

 In Florida, we’re no strangers to year-long exposure to bugs.
 Ticks are one such year-long critter that can cause much more trouble than simple irritation.
 The Orlando area has been known to have several types of ticks, all of which can carry serious diseases such as Lyme disease, Rocky Mountain spotted fever, anaplasmosis, and ehrlichiosis, to name a few.
 These diseases are not only a threat to your furry companion; they’re a threat to your human family, too.
 Our animal hospital has come up with several tips and advice about tick protection and prevention.